danielbrendel/dnyDanigram/README.md

 Released under the MIT license

 ## Description:
 Danigram is a social network system.
-Users can register and share posts consisting of text
+Users can register and share posts consisting of formatted text
 and/or images/videos using hashtags.
 Users can comment on posts, like posts, comments and hashtags and mention users.
 Users can add favorites for hashtags and users.
-There is also profile management, notification system and e-mail system.
+There is also profile management, member search, forum, stories, private messaging, notification system, e-mail system and more.
 The system comes with a friendly installer.
 For a full feature list see below.

 ## Features:
 + Share text